Skip to content

 Compare this to the stronger, older Common Law remedy that we still have today for involuntary statements.
 Once a judge Orders a defendant’s involuntary statement suppressed, the prosecuting attorney cannot use it for any purpose.
 The prosecutor can’t even use it to impeach the Defendant exercising her right to testify.

 The legal remedy for an involuntary statement is complete suppression.
 Why?
-The public policy for suppressing involuntary statements is not to deter police misconduct.
+The public policy for suppressing involuntary statements is not deterrence of police misconduct.
 Rather, the purpose is to increase reliability of verdicts by keeping out unreliable evidence.
-Involuntary statements are too unreliable.
+Involuntary statements are too unreliable and untrustworthy.

 If questioned by police, what should you do?

-When police could view you as a possible suspect in a criminal investigation, you should assert your:
+When police could view you as a possible target in a criminal investigation, you should assert your:

 • right to silence, as well as your,